MILAN FASHION WEEK SPRING/SUMMER 2026: DAY 3

 review by MAREK BARTEK

-all images PRADA via vogue.com
+all images PRADA provided by the brand

 Happy Prada Day, everyone!
 In a world full of insecurities, one thing remains constant, and that is that Prada will be showing during Milan Fashion Week and it will be an experience to remember.
 Walking into the space, there was clearly some redecorating made between the men’s show and today.
 Though the space remained empty, without any elaborate construction set, the floral rugs disappeared, and the floor turned into a mirror thanks to highly reflective orange cast floor.
 The seats were also matching.
 Keeping the mirrors clean is not easy, especially when people walk on top of it.
 One quick cleanup right before the show started, and here we go!